Uyghur Muslims: Lawmakers Act On Reports Of Repression

 China’s Uyghur Muslims say they are victims of Beijing's growing crackdown on Muslim majority Uyghurs in the country’s far western Xinjiang region, where a US State Department official says at least 800,000 and possibly up to two million people may have been detained in huge "re-education centers."

-Anecdotal stories of detention and torture fit a growing pattern of evidence emerging about the systematic repression of religious and ethnic minority groups carried out by the Chinese government in Xinjiang, according to CNN.
+Anecdotal stories of detention and torture fit a growing pattern of evidence emerging about the systematic repression of religious and ethnic minority groups carried out by the Chinese government in Xinjiang,

 China's actions in Xinjiang have been slammed by countries around the globe, including the United States, where lawmakers introduced draft legislation called the Uyghur Human Rights Policy Act on Jan 17.